-Pellet stoves are also less messy than wood-burning stoves, come closer to true automated performance than a wood stove, and may not need refilling on a daily basis depending on the hopper size and local weather.
+Pellet stoves are also less messy than wood-burning stoves, come closer to true automated performance than a wood stove, and may not need refilling on a daily basis, depending on the hopper size and local weather.
 When equipped with an automatic start and thermostat, pellet stoves are the epitome of alternative-fuel convenience.

 Pellet stoves cost more than wood stoves, and experts recommend professional installation.
-However, those costs may be offset by the fact that most pellet stoves require only a 3-inch vent pipe rather than the insulated chimney you'd need for a wood stove.
+However, those costs may be offset by the fact that most pellet stoves require only a 3-inch vent pipe rather than the insulated chimney you'll need for a wood stove.

 One main drawback to pellet stoves is that the pellets must be kept dry, so you shouldn't store them outdoors.
 This may attract insects and rodents to your storage shed.
-Also, pellet stoves require electricity to keep the fire going, so unless you choose a model with a battery backup, you'll need to buy an uninterrupted power supply or a portable generator as a backup.
+Also, pellet stoves require electricity to keep the fire going, so, unless you choose a model with a battery backup, you'll need to buy an uninterrupted power supply or a portable generator as a backup.

-Perhaps the most serious downside to pellet stoves is that the supply of pellets -- and thus the price -- depends on both demand and the housing market.
+Perhaps the most serious downside to pellet stoves is that the supply of pellets -- and thus the price -- depends on both demand and the construction market.
 Pellets are a byproduct of the lumber industry, so when the demand for lumber falls, fewer pellets are available.
-Consider not only current pellet pricing but probable future pricing in your area before you buy a pellet stove.
+Before you buy a pellet stove, consider not only current pellet pricing but probable future pricing in your area.

 Experts recommend buying a pellet stove from an independent dealer who provides ongoing parts and service.
 But if you need alternative heating on a budget, you can find lower-cost pellet stoves at retailers such as Home Depot, Lowe's and Northern Tool.
 Trade-offs for the low price include more noise, lower efficiency and potential quality-control issues.
 Burning premium-grade pellets and studiously following the manufacturer's cleaning instructions become even more important with this type of stove, and if the electricity goes out you'll need a portable generator instead of a battery backup to power them.